-Zeenat Hisam is a writer-researcher from Pakistan.
-She was associated with the Pakistan Institute of Labour Education and Research (PILER), Karachi, as a researcher, from 2003 to 2016.
-Prior to joining the development sector, Ms Hisam worked with Daily Dawn, the leading English language newspaper in Pakistan, from 1980 to 1991.
-She has written extensively for the media on social issues and authored several research reports.
-She continues to be engaged in research, especially on labour issues.
-Zeenat Hisam wrote weekly column (Diary of a Feminist) on women’s issues in daily Star, English-language evening newspaper (1981-82) for two years.
+Zeenat Hisam is an independent writer-researcher from Pakistan.
+She was associated with the Pakistan Institute of Labour Education and Research (PILER), Karachi from 2003 to 2016.
+Prior to joining the development sector, Ms Hisam worked with Dawn, the English-language newspaper in Pakistan, from 1980 to 1991.
+She has written extensively on labour, gender and other social issues.
+She continues to be engaged in research and writing, especially on labour.
+Her published works include a number of research reports, two books, articles, columns, book reviews and travelogues.

-Zeenat Hisam is based in Karachi, Pakistan.
+Zeenat Hisam is based in Karachi.